Mivinci/lru/README.md

 # lru
-An implementation of the LRU cache, thread-safe maybe.
+An implementation of the LRU cache, 0% thread-safe.